Summer Trip to the French Riviera

-Carrie and I decided to take advantage of Nice’s convenient location and accessibility to a number of cities and countries we both hadn’t been to and planned a two week trip spanning a small portion of the Mediterranean region with another couple, Rob & Danielle.
+Carrie and I decided to take advantage of Nice’s convenient location and accessibility to a number of cities and countries we both hadn’t been to and planned a two-week trip spanning a small portion of the Mediterranean region with another couple, Rob & Danielle.
 Our trip began and ended in Nice and included a short day trip to Monaco and several days in Corsica and Sardinia.
 It was a perfect summer getaway.
 One I highly recommend.

 Côte d’Azur and Tourism

 We arrived at Nice Côte d’Azur International Airport late morning on a Turkish Airlines flight from Istanbul and were pleasantly greeted by the beautiful warm weather and atmosphere that is the famously luxurious French Riviera.
-The French Riviera which covers a portion of spectacular coastline, spanning from Menton in the far east to Saint Tropez in the west, attracts a range of celebrities, royalties, and jet-setters.
+The French Riviera which covers a portion of the spectacular coastline, spanning from Menton in the far east to Saint Tropez in the west, attracts a range of celebrities, royalties, and jet-setters.

 Where to Stay in Nice